zxlim/ICT2x01-p4-6/README.md

 - `dev`
     - **Pull Request required**: Commits must be made to another branch first, then merged via a PR to this protected branch.
     - **Approval required**: 2 reviewers are required to approve the PR for the merge feature to be available.

-### Summary of Workflow
-1. No one shall directly commit into `master` or `dev` branch.
-2. New features and bug fixes shall only be made in `feature/` or `bugfix/` branches respectively, which shall be derived from the `dev` branch.
-3. Hotfixes shall only be made in a `hotfix/` branch, which shall be derived from the `master` branch.
-4. Commits shall only be introduced into the `master` or `dev` branches via Pull Requests (PR).
-5. PR authors are not allowed to review or approve their own changes.
-6. PRs that involve the `master` branch can only be created by the Team Lead, unless it is a hotfix.
-Only the Team Lead is allowed to perform a merge into `master` branch after approval is given by the assigned reviewer(s).
-7. No branches shall be deleted without the approval of the Team Lead.
+    - **Require conversation resolution before merging**: Conversations arising from code reviews must be resolved prior to merging.

 ### New Feature or Bug Fix
 ![Feature/Bug Fix Workflow Diagram](docs/workflow_newfeature.png)
 <br /><br />
 **1. Open a new Issue on GitHub**
 <br />
-- Describe the feature that is being worked on.
+- Describe the issue that is being worked on.
 - Assign it to the relevant people (the "Issue Owner").
-- Label the Issue accordingly (Is this a `bugfix`, `docs-workflow` or `feature`?).
+- Label the Issue accordingly (Is this a `bugfix` or `feature`?).
 - Add the Issue to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on the Issue status.
 - Add the Issue to the `Milestone 3 (Project Development)` Milestone.

 **2. Branch off from `dev` branch on GitHub**
 <br />
-Create a new branch off from the `dev` branch with a descriptive name starting with `feature/` or `bugfix/` (E.g. `feature/docs-and-workflow` or `bugfix/command-parsing-issue`)
+Create a new branch off from the `dev` branch with a descriptive name starting with `bugfix/` or `feature/` (E.g. `bugfix/command-parsing-issue` or `feature/login`)

 **3. Work on the Issue in the new branch**
 <br />